-4.2.3 When carrying out the requirements of Section 106 of the National Historic Preservation Act (NHPA), as amended, DOT&PF staff (including consultants) shall comply with 36 C.F.R.
-800.2(a)(1).
-All actions that involve identification, evaluation, analysis, recording, treatment, monitoring, or disposition of historic properties, or that involve the reporting or documentation (including 36 C.F.R.
-800.11) of such actions in the form of reports, forms, or other records, shall be carried out by or under the direct supervision of a person or persons who meet the Secretary of the Interior's Professional Qualifications Standards (36 C.F.R.
-800.11 is reviewed and approved by a staff member or consultant who meets the Professional Qualifications Standards.
+- 4.2.3 The DOT&PF Chief Engineer will serve as the Senior Agency Official.
+Consistent with 40 CFR 1508.1(dd), this position must be one that is equivalent to an Assistant Director of the State DOT or higher.
+Any changes to the title designation must be provided in writing to FHWA with a justification. - 4.2.4 When carrying out the requirements of Section 106 of the National Historic Preservation Act (NHPA), as amended, DOT&PF staff (including consultants) shall comply with 36 C.F.R. part 800.2(a)(1).
+All actions that involve identification, evaluation, analysis, recording, treatment, monitoring, or disposition of historic properties, or that involve the reporting or documentation (including 36 C.F.R. part 800.11) of such actions in the form of reports, forms, or other records, shall be carried out by or under the direct supervision of a person or persons who meet the Secretary of the Interior's Professional Qualifications Standards (36 C.F.R. part 61, Appendix A).
+The DOT&PF shall ensure that all documentation required under 36 C.F.R. part 800.11 is reviewed and approved by a staff member who meets the Professional Qualifications Standards.